-The Foundation for Rural Service has changed its application process this year so that the entire application is done online.
-Students can visit their guidance counselors at the two high schools for the guidelines detailing how to apply.
+The Foundation for Rural Service has changed its application process so that the entire application is done online.
+Click HERE for the guidelines detailing how to apply.
 Students will need to go to www.frs.org/student and create an account with NTCA per the instructions there.

 The FRS will award scholarships nationwide.
 A qualified selection committee of current educators determined by the Foundation for Rural Service will select the winners; Hardy Telecommunications itself has no input in the selection process.

-Derek Barr, Hardy director of customer service and sales, marketing and human resources, stressed that the scholarship is a national scholarship, so Hardy Telecommunications can’t guarantee that any local student will be selected.
+Hardy Assistant General Manager Derek Barr stressed that Hardy Telecommunications can’t guarantee that any local student will be selected.
 Hardy simply sponsors local applications and agrees to contribute $500 of the total $2,500 amount if the national FRS committee does pick a Hardy County student.

 “The scholarship selection is divided into regions, and the Foundation for Rural Service does make sure that scholarships are awarded in every region.
-But West Virginia is still in a region with several other states, so it’s a very competitive process,” he said.
+But West Virginia is still in a region with several other states.
+So while it’s a wonderful opportunity that we’re happy to offer, it’s also a very competitive process with the national committee literally receiving hundreds of applications,” he said.

 Local applicants must be a U.S. citizen and graduating high school senior; accepted by an accredited two- or four-year college, university or vocational-technical school; have at least a C grade point average; express an interest in returning to a rural community following graduation; and be sponsored by Hardy Telecommunications, a member of NTCA.